-The sharp changes in non-COVID-19 claim frequency in 2020 and 2021 were driven by the pandemic-related economic downturn in 2020 and subsequent recovery in 2021.
+The sharp changes in claim frequency in 2020 and 2021 were driven by the pandemicrelated economic downturn in 2020 and subsequent recovery in 2021.

-The change in claim frequency from 2019 to 2021 is 3%, which is more comparable to the modest increasing frequency trend during the immediate pre-pandemic period.
+The frequency changes in 2022 and the first quarter of 2023 are more comparable to the modest frequency trends during the pre-pandemic period.